 Calculation of Penalty Period for Medicaid Look-Back

 It is extremely important that one know how many months of Medicaid ineligibility will result from the gifting of assets.
 This means one needs to know how the penalty period is calculated in the state in which one resides, as the rules are not the same across the board.
-However, essentially, the amount gifted will be divided by the average monthly cost of private pay nursing home, which will result in the number of months in which one is ineligible for Medicaid.
+Essentially, the amount gifted will be divided by the average monthly cost of private pay nursing home, resulting in the number of months in which one is ineligible for Medicaid.
 For example, say a Medicaid applicant gifts $64,000 and the private pay cost of nursing home care in the state in which he / she resides is $8,000 / month.
 The penalty period would be 8 months ($8,000 / month for nursing home care x 8 months = $64,000).
-This would all need to be taken into account when creating an annuity or promissory note, as the Medicaid applicant would need to pay for care during this 8- month penalty period.
+This would all need to be taken into account when creating an annuity, as the Medicaid applicant would need to pay for care during this 8- month penalty period.
 Learn more about calculating the penalty period here.

 Example Modern Half a Loaf